 Nothing Off Limits From the PC Police

 It seems that every day launches a new outrage over entertainment.
-In December 2010, there was a pathetic attempt to even attack Rudolph the Red-Nosed Reindeer.
+In December 2010, there was also a pathetic attempt to even attack Rudolph the Red-Nosed Reindeer.
 Apparently, Santa Clause is a bigot and Rudolph gets bullied; so it’s best to just go ahead and pull the plug on that short film.
 It’s been a part of Christmas for 55 years with no harm to society whatsoever, yet today it’s an issue.

 Things are out of hand, and it’s beginning to stifle our freedom of speech.
 It even stifles the voices of entertainment.
 Jerry Seinfeld recently said that he won’t perform at colleges because of the PC issues.